Sakshi276/freshersbatch-aug17/README.txt

-Through these assignments we are learning a lot of new things also. some modifications
+Through these assignments we are learning a lot of new things also.change some modifications change